-What does it mean to be family oriented?
+What is family oriented?
 Simply put, a person who’s family oriented never loses sight of the importance of their family.
-Yes, other commitments may take them away at times, but they always focus on maintaining a strong presence in their family.
+Yes, other commitments may take them away at times.
+However, he or she will always focus on maintaining a strong presence in their family.

 What is another way of saying family oriented?
 Synonyms are family based, family focused, and family centered.
 By any name, it refers to someone who has their family at the heart of all that they do and all of the decisions that they make.
 It is someone who considers the well being of the family as a unit and thinks about maintaining that.

 Why Is Being Family Focused Important?

-A family oriented man or woman goes further than just being present for special occasions and important moments, they are mentally and emotionally present as well.
+A family man or woman goes further than just being present for special occasions and important moments.
+They are mentally and emotionally present as well.
 It is in this way that we maintain our family bonds that hold us together.